kyunghee1210/Markdown_IntroduceMyself/README.md

 * Univ : Hallym University
 * Major : Big Data
 * Interest In (as a developer) : Android, Web, Java, Kotlin
-* Hubby : Trip, Make a pramodel/lego, Touring retaurants
+* Hobby : Trip, Make a pramodel/lego, Touring retaurants

 ---

 ### ✨Main Projects
 1. Scholarship Like 📱
   > This is an android app that shows and filters scholarship imformations.
   > This includes country, on-campus, and out-campus for university students.
   > [Project_Link](https://github.com/kyunghee1210/Scholarship-Like)
 2. Pupil Control 👀
   > This is an auto web scroll solution with detecting pupil.
   > It is useful especially when we were in subway.
   > When user looks at the lower part of the web for cetain amount of time, the page automatically goes down.
   > It controls the page by recognizing the ratio from the center of the pupil to the bottom.
   > [Project Link](https://github.com/kyunghee1210/Pupil_Control)

 ---